 On the wrong side of history.

-You know, but then, you know, so let's see what they all do and say, because there's a real history here.
+You know, but then, you know, so let's see what they all do and say because there's a real history here.

-Uh, because uh she hasn't yet commented on the role of her father in overseeing the dedication of the Stonewall Jackson and Robert E. Lee monument while serving as Baltimore's mayor in 1948.
+Okay, but we do have, her family has a history here because she hasn't yet commented on the role of her father in overseeing the dedication of the Stonewall Jackson and Robert E. Lee monument while serving as Baltimore's mayor in 1948.

-And then I think later her own brother served in that position.
+Then I think later her own brother served in that position.

 You know, if you get into some details of Robert KKK Byrd, none of it's good.

-Uh, Al Gore and his father, yeah, none of that is good either.
+Al Gore and his father, yeah, none of that is good either.

-Actually, the Washington Post a couple of years ago, well, I guess it was about well, it was March in 2019.
+Actually, the Washington Post a couple of years ago, well, I guess it was about, well, it was March in 2019.

 They actually even reported on that, shockingly.